-SARS-CoV-2/COVID-19
+Severe Acute SARS-CoV-2/COVID-19 Infection - Emergency Use and Clinical Trials

 SARS-COV-2, the causative agent of COVID-19 is a member of the coronavirus family, which includes the original SARS virus, SARS-CoV, and the MERS virus.
-SARS-CoV-2, like all coronaviruses, is glycosylated.
+SARS-CoV-2, found to contain mannose on the envelope surface.
 This suggests that the Hemopurifier could potentially clear it from biological fluids, including blood.